-The documentary is called Queercore: How to Punk a Revolution, and it stars queer directors Bruce La Bruce and John Waters; female musicians Beth Ditto, Kim Gordon and Peaches; queer performers Genesis P-Orridge, Justin Bond and Jayne County and many others.
+The documentary is called Queercore: How to Punk a Revolution, and it stars queer directors Bruce La Bruce and John Waters; rockers Beth Ditto, Kim Gordon, Jayne County and Peaches; queer performers Mx.
+Justin Vivian Bond and the late Genesis P-Orridge; and many others.

 A quick and dirty history of Queercore

 Two queer creatives in specific — G.B.
-Jones and Bruce LaBruce — helped lay the groundwork for the Queercore scene through their zine J.D., a publication which sought to expose the “bourgeois-ification of the gay movement and the problematic sexual politics of punk” by sharing their own work and that of other disenfranchised queer creatives.
+Jones and Bruce LaBruce — helped lay the groundwork for the Queercore scene through their zine J.D., a publication that sought to expose the “bourgeois-ification of the gay movement and the problematic sexual politics of punk” by sharing their own work and that of other disenfranchised queer creatives.

-LaBruce, a man who went on to direct gay films that explore taboo sexuality, told Dazed magazine:
+LaBruce, a man who went on to direct queer films that explore taboo sexuality, told Dazed magazine:

-Most of the punk scene before Queercore was dominated by straight white men and so Queercore sought to actively oppose that dominant authority and reject the idea that gay and lesbian people should be respectable and otherwise indistinguishable from straight people.
+Most of the punk scene before Queercore was dominated by straight white men, and so Queercore sought to actively oppose that dominant authority and reject the idea that queer people should be respectable and otherwise indistinguishable from straight people.
 The zine J.D. often juxtaposed pornographic images alongside angry text affirming the superiority of queers.

 How Queercore fucked with gender politics

-Even though Davis doesn’t consider herself a musician and has said, “My goal has never been to purposely entertain anyone,” she still participated in art-music groups like Black Fag, ¡Cholita!
-The Female Menudo and The Afro Sisters which dealt in overtly sexual and racial themes.
+Even though Davis doesn’t consider herself a musician and has said “My goal has never been to purposely entertain anyone,” Davis participated in art-music groups like Black Fag, ¡Cholita!
+The Female Menudo and The Afro Sisters, which dealt in overtly sexual and racial themes.

-The politics in Queercore dictated that there was no primary or pure way of expressing gender or sexuality — whether that meant building your identity around a fetish, being proud of having STDs, having many lovers, wanting to teach gay sexual health in schools, not caring about the gender of your preferred genitals or getting married to yourself and masturbating until death.
+The politics of Queercore dictated that there was no primary or pure way of expressing gender or sexuality — whether that meant building an identity around a fetish, being proud of having STIs, having many lovers, wanting to teach queer sexual health in schools, not caring about the gender of your preferred genitals or getting married to yourself and masturbating until death.

 Queercore’s sensibilities still exist today

-In 2010 and 2011, amid the battles to allow gays in the military and same-sex marriage, the Against Equality Press published two books of essays entitled Against Equality critiquing gay marriage and opposing military service.
+In 2010 and 2011, amid the battle to allow gays in the military and the fight for same-sex marriage, the Against Equality Press published two books of essays entitled Against Equality critiquing gay marriage and opposing military service.

-Some of the essays opposed the repeal of “Don’t Ask, Don’t Tell” (the military’s ban on openly gay servicemembers), criticized the citation of Iran’s anti-gay executions as a pre-text for hostility towards the Middle East and talked about how the singular focus on marriage eclipsed bigger issues like gender equality, sex work and reducing violence against children.
+Some of those essays opposed the repeal of “Don’t Ask, Don’t Tell” (the military’s ban on openly gay servicemembers), criticized the citation of Iran’s anti-gay executions as a pretext for hostility towards the Middle East and talked about how the singular focus on marriage eclipsed bigger issues like gender equality, sex work and reducing violence against children.

-The Queercore spirit also remains in those who question whether Pride parades should allow corporate polluters, for-profit-prisons and police departments with histories of racism and LGBTQ harassment.
+The Queercore spirit also remains in those who question whether Pride parades should allow corporate polluters, for-profit prisons and police departments with their histories of racism and LGBTQ harassment.

-You can also find small Queercore groups in local queer music festivals like (Another Country and Gay Bi Gay Gay) and even on small online groups, even on Facebook (as evidenced by this decidely Queercore video from the group Bottom Leftist Memes).
+You can also find small Queercore groups in local queer music festivals like (Another Country and Gay Bi Gay Gay) and even in small online groups, even on Facebook, as evidenced by this decidely Queercore video from the (sadly now-defunct) group Bottom Leftist Memes.